BingyaoHuang/single-shot-pro-cam-calib/README.md

 ## Usage
 ### Reproduce paper results:
 1. Run `calibrate.m` to generate experiment results of the proposed method.
 2. Run `compareCalibrations.m` to generate comparison results with **real data**.
 The proposed method, a generalized global homography-based method, the proposed w/o bundle adjustment and [Moreno & Taubin method][3] are compared.
-The reprojection error and 3D alignment error will be printed to MATLAB command line.
 3. Run `simulateCalib.m` to generate comparison results with **synthetic data** .

 ----